Inequality before the law

 Incidence

-Inequality before the law persists globally, affecting both developed and developing nations.
+Inequality before the law persists as a significant global issue, affecting both developed and developing nations.
 Disparities in legal outcomes are evident across lines of race, gender, socioeconomic status, and ethnicity, with marginalized groups often facing harsher penalties, limited access to legal representation, and systemic bias.
-These inequities undermine public trust in judicial systems and perpetuate cycles of disadvantage, making the problem a significant barrier to justice and social cohesion worldwide.
+These inequities undermine public trust in judicial systems and perpetuate cycles of disadvantage, making the problem a matter of international concern.

 Claim